Vegan Coconut Cake

 Freeze the cake until 12-24 hours before you’re ready to serve it or until right before you’re ready to deliver it.

 Defrost in the fridge for 12-24 hours, and then remove it from the fridge 30 minutes before you want to serve it.
-Remove the plastic wrap as soon as it comes out of the fridge.
+Remove the cling wrap as soon as it comes out of the fridge.

 Can this vegan coconut cake be made gluten free?